The PARC: A thriving playground of student learning resources

 Upon arriving at SDSU, Tedesco joined forces with Lanie Lockwood, PSFA assistant dean for student affairs.
 Lockwood had originally developed the concept for a learning center seven years ago to address a long-standing concern: PSFA students lacked a dedicated space for additional learning support beyond the classroom.

-After just one month, the two developed a support system called the PFSA Academic Resource Center (PARC).
+After just one month, the two developed a support system called the PSFA Academic Resource Center (PARC).
 They transformed a meeting room into a student learning center and Tedesco became the PARC director and learning coach.
 The PARC opened its doors on Oct.
 11, 2021.

 Over three years, it has exponentially grown.
 A place meant to help students achieve their goals is now achieving its own.